ichhakumari/Data-Ninja/README.md

 uploaded or downloaded. </p>

 <h5><u>Overall description </u> </h5>
- <p> By using our tool file splitter one can easily split the file into smaller segments, which in turn can
+ <p> By using our tool Data Ninja one can easily split the file into smaller segments, which in turn can
 be joined to retrieve the original file.
 Will have three modules one for segmentation, other for spitted the file into segments and other for joining the spitted parts to obtain the original file.
 In the segmentation we need to decide the how many segments we need to have for a file, and will have split and join option,